Old Forge man dies days after crash; Moosic man held on charges

 Jason Genell, a tractor-trailer driver, told officers he saw Devine's SUV go airborne because of his speed when he drove across railroad tracks on York Avenue in Avoca shortly before the crash.

-After, Genell turned north from York Avenue onto Main Street and saw the SUV pass vehicles by driving in the oncoming lane before he lost sight of it.
+After, Genell turned north from York Avenue onto Main Street and saw the SUV pass vehicles by driving in the oncoming lane.
 Once he approached Springbrook Avenue, Genell saw the vehicle had collided with another, police said.

 Devine replied he had fallen asleep, according to an affidavit.

-Another witness, Paul Kwiatowski, also reported to police he saw Devine's SUV pass others in the wrong lane.
+Another witness, Paul Kwiatowski, told police he saw Devine's SUV pass others in the wrong lane.

 Authorities said surveillance footage recovered from nearby businesses confirmed the accounts given by the witnesses.